snehilvj/dmc-docs/docs/dash-ag-grid/dash-ag-grid.md

 If you're new to Dash AG Grid, check out the [official Dash AG Grid documentation](https://dash.plotly.com/dash-ag-grid) for detailed information.

-By default, you get a lot features with just a few lines of code:
+Here are just some of the features enabled by default in the quickstart example below:

-* Built-in theme pairs well with the DMC default theme
+* Built-in theme pairs well with the Mantine default theme
 * Columns are resizable (drag the column header edges)
 * Rows are sortable (click header; shift-click for multi-sort)
 * Smooth row animations during filtering and sorting